joequant/scms/doc/patent-simulation/patent-simulation.md

          * contract status
          * each key-value pair data

-#### 5.2.2 Data Structure

-Refer to Schedule B for Data Structure Diagram.

-### 5.3 Example
+### 5.2 Example

-Refer to Schedule C for an example of a report built using technologies as specified in 5.1.
+Refer to Schedule B for an example of a report built using technologies as specified in 5.1.

 ---
 # Claims